ViennaRSS/vienna-rss/CONTRIBUTING.md

 # Contributing to Vienna

+## Debugging

+dSYM files containing the debug symbols can be fount at [bintray](https://bintray.com/viennarss/vienna-rss/vienna-rss/).

 ## Writing code

 The current version of Vienna requires Xcode 9 and the macOS 10.13 SDK.
 Most of Vienna is made with Objective-C, but some newer code is being created in Swift 4.
 We welcome both Objective-C and Swift contributions.